OData/WebApi/_posts/2015-09-17-04-22-Use-HttpRequestMessage-Extension-Method.md

 category: "4.
 OData features"
 ---

-HttpRequestMessage provides set of exention methods.
-For services that don't use LINQ or ODataQueryOptions.ApplyTo(), those extention methods can offer lots of help.
+In Microsoft.AspNet.OData, set of HttpRequestMessage extension methods are provided through HttpRequestMessageExtensions.
+For services that don't use LINQ or ODataQueryOptions.ApplyTo(), those extension methods can offer lots of help.

+In Microsoft.AspNetCore.OData, which supports ASP.NET Core, set of HttpRequest extension methods are also provided through HttpRequestExtensions.

+They are pretty much symmetrical, and the differences will be noted in the examples below.
+For further details, please refer to `Microsoft.AspNet.OData.Extensions.HttpRequestMessageExtensions` and `Microsoft.AspNet.OData.Extensions.HttpRequestExtensions`.

-## ODataProperties
+## ODataProperties/IODataFeature
-OData methods and properties can be GET/SET through ODataProperties, including:
+OData methods and properties can be GET/SET through:

-<strong>Model</strong>
-The EDM model associated with the request.
+- ODataProperties (for Microsoft.AspNet.OData) from httpRequestMessage.ODataProperties()
+- IODataFeature (for Microsoft.AspNetCore.OData) from httpRequest.ODataFeature()

+Each of them includes the followings:

 <strong>Path</strong>
 The ODataPath of the request.